-Perhaps you are an Architect, or you might work for the government or any department for your local city and it’s important for you to use geographical data.
-For me, as a 3D Visualizer and also working for Real Estate Developers and Architects – it’s very important to understand all my options and possibilites.
+Perhaps you are an Architect, or you might work for the government or any department in your local city and it’s important for you to use geographical data.
+For me, as a 3D Visualizer and also working for Real Estate Developers and Architects – it’s very important to understand all my options and possibilities.

-In this Tutorial I am going to explain how to export a .map region file from different public and open source GIS Data Sources.
+In this Tutorial, I am going to explain how to export a .map region file from different public and open-source GIS Data Sources.
 Both options are 100% FREE.
-My favorite options is the second one using cadmapper.
+My favorite option is the second one using cadmapper.

 However.
-To get all the proper steps done, it requires to install some extra 3D Software – but CAD Mapper it’s much faster, the quality is much better and you don’t have to worry so much about cleaning up all the 3d data.
+Getting all the proper steps done, requires installing some extra 3D Software – but CAD Mapper it’s much faster, the quality is much better and you don’t have to worry so much about cleaning up all the 3d data.

 But let’s get started with the first approach.
-I recommend to read the entire article, so you get a much better overview of your options.
-Are you ready having some fun?
+I recommend reading the entire article, so you get a much better overview of your options.
+Are you ready to have some fun?
 Well, then let’s jump straight into this wonderful Video Tutorial.

 Open Street Map